Nassau Lawyer: Article Submission Guidelines

 Conflict of Interest Disclosure

 If an article addresses a matter that the author or his/her firm has handled, a precise description of the involvement must be disclosed in advance to the editors and must be approved at the same time the article topic is approved.
-Articles submitted by an author or his/her firm for publication on cases that are ongoing (appeals pending, time to appeal remianing, etc.) will not be published.
+Articles submitted by an author or his/her firm for publication on cases that are ongoing (appeals pending, time to appeal remaining, etc.) will not be published.
 Any involvement of an author or the author’s firm must be indicated specifically in the author’s tag line.

 Deadlines must be observed to allow review time for articles by the Publications Committee and to meet the schedule of the printer.
 Late submissions may not be published in the upcoming edition.

-Ideally, articles of general interest or Focus articles are due 2 months in advance of the issue publication month.
+Articles of general interest or Focus articles are due 2 months in advance of the issue publication month.
 For example, the deadline for articles for the January issue is November 1.

 Focus Issue Articles.
-To best coordinate the content of Focus issues, authors should contact the Focus editor at least 2 months in advance of the deadline to avoid duplication of topics.
-All articles must be submitted in Word or WordPerfect format, emailed as an attachment to Editor Sheryl Palley-Engel, and cc'd to the Focus Editor by the deadline date to be included in the Focus topic issue.
+To best coordinate the content of Focus issues, authors should contact the Focus editor at least 3 months in advance of the deadline to avoid duplication of topics.
+All articles must be submitted in Microsoft Word format, emailed as an attachment to Editor Sheryl Palley-Engel, and cc'd to the Focus Editor two months in advance of the issue publication month to be included in the Focus topic issue.

 Articles appear under the author’s byline and with his/her headshot.
 Headshots should be hi-resolution jpg format and emailed with the article.
-If you need a headshot, contact Hector Herrera at the NCBA or 516-740-4070.
+If you need a headshot, contact Hector Herrera (HHerrera@NassauBar.org) at the NCBA or 516-740-4070.

 Example: Joe Smith is a Trust & Estates Partner at Smith Smith and Jones, P.C., Mineola, and former chair of the NCBA Elder Law, Social Services and Health Advocacy Committee.